Central Australia Health Service specialities and rotations

 ED Interns and Residents

-The ED also employs SRMOs as a specific rotation.
-SRMOs need to be at least PGY3 and have at least three months previous ED experience.
+SRMOs are employed on a specific rotation and need to be at least PGY3 with a minimum of three months previous Emergency Department experience.

-You will do 4 x 10 hour shifts per week and are supervised directly by the specialist (except at night) where you are supervised by the night registrar.
-We encourage the SRMOs who are not in ACEM training, to complete the Emergency Medicine Certificate as a six-month undertaking.
+There are four 10-hour shifts per week, supervised directly by the specialist or the night registrar during the evening.
+SRMOs who are not in ACEM training are encouraged to complete the Emergency Medicine Certificate as a six-month undertaking.

-The ED is accredited for 18 months adult emergency medicine training plus the paediatric log book.
-We also offer accredited rotations to intensive care, anaesthetics, medicine, paediatrics and retrieval.
-In addition we have a Rural and Remote Special Skills terms (3-6 months) for advanced trainees based in Tennant Creek Hospital.
+The Emergency Department is accredited for 18 months adult emergency medicine training plus the paediatric log book.
+Accredited rotations are offered in intensive care, anaesthetics, medicine, paediatrics and retrieval.
+Additionally there are Rural and Remote Special Skills terms of three to six months for advanced trainees based in Tennant Creek Hospital.

-There are four hours of protected registrar teaching each week.
-We are supportive of both the primary and fellowship exams, with good success in both, and offer exam training and assistance.
+There are four hours of protected registrar teaching each week and support is given to the primary and fellowship exams, including exam training assistance, which have a good success rate.

-We will accept both applications for the whole year, or rotations for three or six months where you could come out here for one or more terms and return to your base hospital.
-You may be able to arrange this with your Director in Emergency Medicine Training (DEMT) or Director.
+Applications are accepted for the whole year, or rotations for three or six months before returning to the applicant’s base hospital on arrangement with their Director in Emergency Medicine Training (DEMT) or Director.

-This is a great place to come to for your six months non-tertiary placement, to gain experience if you are thinking of doing voluntary service overseas, or if you are interested in broadening your experience of emergency medicine or Aboriginal health.
+The Emergency Department is a great place for a six-month non-tertiary placement, gaining experience prior to undertaking voluntary service overseas, or for broadening experience in emergency medicine or Aboriginal health.

-For further information on emergency resident positions contact Judith Martinez by emailing MedicalRecruitmentASH@nt.gov.au.
+For further information on emergency resident positions contact Medical Administration by emailing MedicalRecruitmentASH@nt.gov.au.

 For further information on Emergency SRMO positions and Registrar positions please contact Dr Anna Fairbairn, Emergency Staff Specialist by emailing MedicalRecruitmentASH@nt.gov.au